Two Tigers picked in top-4 of MLS draft

 |2021 Jan 21, Thu 14:26-

-Clemson midfielder Philip Mayaka was selected No. 3 overall by the Colorado Rapids in Thursday's MLS SuperDraft.
-Forward teammate Kirmarni Smith went a pick later at No. 4 overall to DC United.
+Clemson midfielder Philip Mayaka was selected No. 3 overall by the Colorado Rapids and forward teammate Kirmarni Smith went a pick later to DC United in Thursday's MLS SuperDraft.

 During his time at Clemson, Mayaka was named a 2019 MAC Hermann Trophy semifinalist, second-team All-American, first-team All-South Region, first-team All-ACC, ACC Freshman of the Year, and was a member of the ACC’s All-Freshman team.
 Before the 2020 season, Mayaka earned preseason All-American honors from College Soccer News.